citizenfx/fivem-docs/content/docs/resources/txAdmin/_index.md

 ---

 ## About
-**txAdmin** is a **full featured** web panel to help you Manage & monitor your FiveM Server.
+**txAdmin** is a **full-featured** web panel to help you Manage & monitor your FiveM Server.
-Contrary to the other resources on this documentation (eg. chat, mapmanager and etc), **txAdmin** already comes preinstalled with FXServer, so you do not need to download it separately.
+Contrary to the other resources on this documentation (eg. chat, mapmanager etc), **txAdmin** already comes preinstalled with FXServer, so you do not need to download it separately.

 For more information, you can join the [Discord Server](https://discord.gg/AFAAXzq).